 Q. Which organizations can participate?

-Nonprofits that are verified 501( c )(3) charitable nonprofits that are headquartered or provide services in Rhode Island community can participate.
+Organizations that are verified 501( c )(3) charitable nonprofits that are headquartered or provide services in Rhode Island.

 In addition, GiveGab forces HTTPS to ensure a secure connection wherever you are on GiveGab, whether you're making a donation or just volunteering.
 The security of administrators, donors, and volunteers is taken very seriously.

 Each donation made to a participating nonprofit will be disbursed directly from GiveGab via direct deposit within 5-7 business days.